xinjie-ai/minlp-feasibility-advisor/README.md

 # MINLP Feasibility Advisor

-A multi-agent optimization advisor for refinery blending and throughput planning.
+A multi-agent optimization advisor for oil refinery blending and throughput planning.

 This project combines mathematical optimization, scenario analysis, visualization, and LLM-powered explanations to answer operational what-if questions such as: